CPJKU/BallroomAnnotations/README.md

     ChaChaCha/Albums-Latin_Jam3-02.wav matches ChaChaCha/Media-103414.wav
     ChaChaCha/Media-103402.wav matches ChaChaCha/Media-103415.wav

-[1] An experimental comparison of audio tempo induction algorithms
-F. Gouyon, A. Klapuri, S. Dixon, M. Alonso, G. Tzanetakis, C. Uhle, and P.
+[1] Gouyon F., A. Klapuri, S. Dixon, M. Alonso, G. Tzanetakis, C. Uhle, and P.
 Cano.
+An experimental comparison of audio tempo induction algorithms.
 IEEE Transactions on Audio, Speech and Language Processing 14(5), pp.1832-1844, 2006.
+[2] Böck, S., and M. Schedl.
+Enhanced beat tracking with context-aware neural networks.
+In Proceedings of the International Conference on Digital Audio Effects (DAFX), 2010.
+[3] Dixon, S., F. Gouyon & G. Widmer.
+Towards Characterisation of Music via Rhythmic Patterns.
+In Proceedings of the 5th International Society for Music Information Retrieval Conference (ISMIR).
+2004.

 Format
 ------------
 The annotations consist of `.beats` files that contain the beat and bar annotations in the following format:
-`beat time in sec` `bar number`.`beat position within the bar`
+`beat time in sec` `beat id`
-E.g., 9.430022675	9.3
+E.g., 9.430022675	3
-means the third beat of the ninth bar is located at 9.43 seconds.
+means the third beat of a bar is located at 9.43 seconds.
+If you are looking for downbeats, extract all beats with id = 1.

 Reference
 ------------